INikonI/steam-giveaway-tool/README.md

 2. Extract the ZIP file to a location of your choice
 3. Run the `steam-giveaway-tool.exe` file to start the application

+#### macOS

+1. Download the latest release from the [Releases](https://github.com/INikonI/steam-giveaway-tool/releases)
+2. Extract the ZIP file to a location of your choice
+3. Run `xattr -cr "Steam Giveaway Tool.app"` to remove the app from quarantine and allow it to run
+4. Run `Steam Giveaway Tool.app`

 ### Build from Source

 To build the Steam Giveaway Tool from source, follow these steps: